toekneestuck/sap/README.md

     $('#item').sap();

-You can also specify the distance from the top of the window that you want Sap to activate
+You can also specify the distance from the top of the viewport that you want Sap to activate

     $('#item').sap({
 		distanceFromTheTop: 0